mplutka/tm-bt-led/README.md

 ## Launch

-1. Inside the code dir in the CLI, type `node f12019.mjs` or `node ac.mjs` and hit enter
+1. Inside the code dir in the CLI, type `npm run f12019` or `npm run assetto` and hit enter

 2. Press both upper buttons on the TM BT and let it connect.
 It shouldn't be paired to your PC or other device before doing this!